 - Kobalt 24V (ODM for Lowe’s)

-So What Brands Does Bosch Own?
+So What Power Tool Companies Does Bosch Own?

 First off, Bosch Tools only represents part of the Bosch Group which includes Robert Bosch GmbH and over 350 subsidiaries across 60+ countries.
 In 2003 Robert Bosch GmbH combined its North American power tool and power tool accessory divisions into one organization, forming Robert Bosch Tool Corporation in North America.
 The company designs, manufactures, and sells power tools, rotary and oscillating tools, power tool accessories, laser and optical leveling devices, and range finding tools all over the globe.
 Bosch also manufactures the following tools: